xjsender/haoide/README.md

 + 1. By Main Menu: click SublimeApex > Apex Test > Run Test, choose the test class and press enter, check the progress in the status bar until succeed message appeared, and then a new view with the test result will be open.
 + 2. By Context Menu: in the context of opened class, click SublimeApex > Run Test Class, check the progress in the status bar until succeed message appeared, and then a new view with the test result will be open.

+###View Code Coverage
+This feature just works when api version is >= 29.0
+In the context menu of open class or trigger, click Right Mouse > SublimeApex > View Code Coverage, after the thread is over, you will see the code coverage percentage in the console and a new view with not covered highlight lines.

 ###Refresh Folder
 Click SublimeApex > Refresh Folder to refresh folder